-- Navigating a site that includes Navigating to an Item, Modifying an Item, and Commanding Items. - Creating a calendar and exception schedules for events and holidays. - Creating trends, alarms, or totalizations extensions on points. - Creating reports to monitor data about your system. - Customizing the navigation tree with a user view. - Creating graphical displays using the User Graphics Tool (UGT) and Graphics+.
+- Navigating a site that includes Navigating to an Item, Modifying an Item, and Commanding Items. - Creating a calendar and exception schedules for events and holidays. - Creating trends, alarms, or totalizations extensions on points. - Creating reports to monitor data about your system. - Customizing the navigation tree with a user view. - Viewing graphical displays using the User Graphics Tool (UGT) and Graphics+TM. - Creating, viewing and editing Metasys UI graphics with Graphics Manager